 The intercalibration work is mentioned only in general.
 The class boundaries are in almost all cases not used for the actual classification of water bodies due to the lack of data.
 No data is available to cross-check the intercalibration decision with what is mentioned in the relevant Annexes.
-The boundaries used for the case of Greece for the respective types (R-M1, R-M2 and RM-4), referred only to the biological quality element of benthic macroinvertebrates; the purpose was to evaluate which is the common Intercalibration Common Metrics index (ICMi), as a national assessment method for the ecological status to be involved in the exercise was not fully developed.
+The boundaries used for the case of Greece for the respective types (R-M1, R-M2) and RM-4), referred only to the biological quality element of benthic macroinvertebrates; the purpose was to evaluate which is the common Intercalibration Common Metrics index (ICMi), as a national assessment method for the ecological status to be involved in the exercise was not fully developed.
 Additionally, Greece's involvement in the intercalibration exercise of the countries of the Mediterranean eco-region was fragmented.
 As a result any national methods that were developed in the context of individual pilot projects implementing the WFD cannot be matched with the methods developed by other countries.
 Consequently, there is a lack of commonly accepted values of reference conditions and class boundaries of the ecological status classification including national methods that have been used at times in other Mediterranean countries.

-The background documents that have been reported as Annexes to the RBMPs are Annexes A/6 (Reference conditions for SWBs) and A/9 (Classification of SWBs).
-In terms of a national Guidance Document, guidelines were formulated by the coordinator consultant and the General Secretariat for Water to guide/harmonise the work and methodological approach of all other consultants who were commissioned with the drafting of the RBMPs, but these were not organised into a detailed guidance document.
+The background documents that have been reported as Annexes to the RBMPs are Annexes A/6 (Reference conditions for SWBs) and A/9 (Classification of SWBs) (with the exception of GR14 where these Annexes have not been reported) In terms of a national Guidance Document, guidelines were formulated by the coordinator consultant and the General Secretariat for Water to guide/harmonise the work and methodological approach of all other consultants who were commissioned with the drafting of the RBMPs, but these were not organised into a detailed guidance document.

-- Rivers 8 - - - - Lakes - - Tra ansitio nal Coa stal
+J Rivers Lakes Transitional Tra nsitio nal Coastal

 RBD Phytoplankton Macrophytes Phytobenthos Benthic invertebrates Fish Physico-Chemical Hydromorphological Phytoplankton Macrophytes Phytobenthos Benthic invertebrates Fish Physico-Chemical Hydromorphological Phytoplankton Macroalgae Angiosperms Benthic invertebrates Fish Physico-Chemical Hydromorphological Phytoplankton Macroalgae Angiosperms Benthic invertebrates Physico-Chemical Hydromorphological

-GR01
+GR01 Ì

 GR02

 GR03

 GR04

 GR05

 GR06

 GR07

-GR08 - - - - - - -
+GR08 • • - - - - -

 GR09

 GR10

-GR11
+GR11 ĺ

 GR12

 GR13

-GR14
+GR14 - - 1 - - - -